-- (1) As a rule, in accordance with the European Credit Transfer System (ECTS), students must acquire 30 credit points per semester, with a required workload per semester of 900 hours of required working time, and 60 credit points per academic year.
-One credit point corresponds to an average student workload of 30 hours. - (2) All of the required examinations for a module, as specified in the degree program and examination regulations for that degree program and the subject-specific appendices to those regulations, must be completed in order to acquire the credit points for that module.
-The module workload typically includes attendance (active participation) in the courses included in that module, independent study (preparation and review of course content, preparation of individual course contributions), and preparation for and taking the module examination.
+- (1) As a rule, the European Credit Transfer System (ECTS) requires students to earn 30 credit points per semester for 900 hours of required working time (workload), and 60 credit points per academic year.
+One credit point corresponds to an average student workload of 30 hours. - (2) The credit points for a module are earned once the student has successfully taken all of the exams for that module, as specified in the Degree Program and Examination Regulations and/or the corresponding subject-specific examination regulations.
+The module workload typically includes attending the module courses (active participation), doing independent study (preparing and reviewing course content, preparing individual course contributions), and preparing for and taking the module examination.
 It must be possible to complete each module within the specified time frame.